-- 5 - 4.
-Properly support the trailing arm and press the spherical bearing out of trailing arm casting. - 5.
-Be sure to only press on outer most surface of bearing race, do not press on the center spherical bearing.
+- 4. Properly support the trailing arm and press the spherical bearing out of trailing arm casting. - Be sure to only press on outer most surface of bearing race, do not press on the center spherical bearing.

 - 6. Inspect trailing arm bearing housing for wear or damage.
 Replace trailing arm if damaged. - 7.
 Press in new bearing until fully seated into trailing arm casting. - 8.
-Install new snap ring, new O-rings and bushings.
+Install new snap ring, O-rings (not required) and bushings.